Birds of Tasmania Susan Lester

 Birds of Tasmania Products

 After selling out within weeks of its release the book was reprinted.
 Once again copies were snapped up from bookshops across the country.
-We still have a small number of copies available through our online shop.
-Full details and specifications can be found on our shop page.
+And… once again the book has sold out.
+At this stage we have no plans for a third printing.
+But you can still secure some Birds of Tasmania products.
 To complement the book, OUTSIDE THE BOX / Earth Arts Rights has designed and published two boxed sets of 12 cards and envelopes, and has recently released a suite of 6 limited edition, archival fine art prints.
 You can buy these products now.

 Funds raised from the sales of Birds of Tasmania products will be used to support education and conservation initiatives in the ornithological field.